x-limitless-x/blakedrumm.com/_posts/2022-02-28-create-certificate-template-scom.markdown

 thumbnail: /assets/img/posts/certificate-authority-template-guide/certificate-authority.png

 summary: >- # this means to ignore newlines
-  This is a guide on how to create your own certificate template for System Center Operations Manager on the Certificate Authority server.
+  This is a guide on how to create your own certificate template for System Center Operations Manager on an Enterprise Certificate Authority server.

 keywords: certificate template scom, certificate for scom, scom gateway certificate, scom agent certificate, scom workgroup certificate, how to create scom certificate, How to monitor untrusted servers in SCOM, How do I create a SCOM client certificate
 permalink: /blog/create-operations-manager-certificate-template/